Big Ole: America's Biggest Viking

-In 2002, Alexandria moved Big Ole north a couple of blocks, and essentially out of town, to a small park on the south shore of Lake Agnes.
+In 2002, Alexandria moved Big Ole north a couple of blocks to a small park on the south shore of Lake Agnes.
 His shield still boldly proclaims "Birthplace of America," but Big Ole was given a less stressful spot for his middle age.
-In 2015 an inspection uncovered numerous cracks that needed immediate attention; the town rallied and raised $26,000 for Big Ole's repair, which was expected to be complete in 2016.

 In 2015 the town raised $26,000 for Big Ole's repair after an inspection uncovered numerous cracks in his body.
 Alexandria then decided to go all-out and gave their big he-man a total makeover, which was completed in August 2016.
 Big Ole should now be invincible into the mid-21st century.